-Dear: who is l will form summa confide you ma being considered for promotion toat the University of Toronto.
-Your assessment m part of the dossier upon which a decision will be made to grant or deny promotion.
-While a ry of your comments will be shared with the candidate, your identity will be held in strict ence.
-Please complete the below chart and comment on any collaboration or other interactions y have currently or have had in the past five years with the candidate.
-Referees should not be students or supervisors of the candidate.
+Dear : who will f sumr confi is being orm parmary of dence. to request your written assessment of Professor, of the Department of at the University of Toronto.
+Your assessment of the dossier upon which a decision will be made to grant or deny promotion.
+While a your comments will be shared with the candidate, your identity will be held in strict.
+Please complete the below chart and comment on any collaboration or other interactions we currently or have had in the past five years with the candidate.
+Referees should not be ents or supervisors of the candidate.
 Do you know the candidate personally?
 Yes □ No □ Have you collaborated with the candidate in the last five years?
 Yes □ No □ Have you ever acted as a teacher, supervisor or mentor to the candidate?
-Yes □ No □ enclose your ju the crit In reach accomp assessn must be ements of Professor against the criteria as set out in the Policy.
-A copy of the Policy is ed.
-The University asks you not for a recommendation for or against promotion but rather for dgment as to whether or not Professor's scholarly and professional work meets eria of excellent or of competent.
-Ining a decision regarding promotion, the committee will consider the candidate's olishments in research, creative professional activity and in teaching and education.
-An enent of excellent or competent in each of these areas is requested and a statement to that effect e included.
-In addition, the committee may consider the candidate's accomplishments in stration/service.
-A. Specific appraisal of significant items, in addition to an overall judgment of the quantity and quality of the body of work in relation to the discipline's norms, would greatly assist the committee. В. In particular, the committee would appreciate your comments on the main contributions of the candidate and on the originality and importance of her/his research effort and its impact on the discipline.
-C. The committee also would like to read your frank judgment of the candidate's stature in the field, nationally and internationally.
-D. Although referees normally are not expected to comment upon teaching competence, you may wish to include comments based on your observation of the candidate in other settings.
-E. Similarly, if appropriate, you may wish to include comments on the extent and quality of the candidate's administrative or service contributions to scientific and/or professional organizations.
+Yes □ No □ your the control of t osed.
+The judgment of the judg against the criteria as set out in the Policy.
+A copy of the Policy is the University asks you not for a recommendation for or against promotion but rather for ent as to whether or not Professor A. Specific appraisal of significant items, in addition to an overall judgment of the quantity and quality of the body of work in relation to the discipline's norms, would greatly assist the committee.
+E B. In particular, the committee would appreciate your comments on the main contributions of the candidate and on the originality and importance of her/his research effort and its impact on the discipline. (committee also would like to read your frank judgment of the candidate's stature in the d, nationally and internationally. [ough referees normally are not expected to comment upon teaching competence, you may to include comments based on your observation of the candidate in other settings.
+E can ilarly, if appropriate, you may wish to include comments on the extent and quality of the didate's administrative or service contributions to scientific and/or professional anizations.